 Though the show was no longer number one (like The Andy Griffith Show), Mayberry R.F.D remained in the top 10 until its third and final season.
-After that, it was canceled as the network wanted to move away from its "rural" stories like The Beverly Hillbillies and focus on a more urban setting.
+After that, it was canceled as the network conducted a "rural purge" of shows like The Beverly Hillbillies and Green Acres to focus on a more urban setting.
 In just three seasons, the show did have some incredible guest stars who would go on to become household names -- Jodie Foster, Farrah Faucett and Teri Garr included.

 This post was originally published on May 21, 2020.